Writer Profile

 Research Centers and Institutes Professor, The Keio Institute of Cultural and Linguistic Studies

 Academic disciplines have their own "etiquette."
-To understand arithmetic, elementary school students must learn the definition of addition, and to major in psychology, university students must learn experimental methods and statistics.
-The same is true for linguistics, but when I was a university student myself, I felt a sense of unease at being told point-blank, "Linguistics has these analytical conventions, so master them first."
+For an elementary school student to understand arithmetic, they must learn the definition of addition; for a college student majoring in psychology, they must learn experimental methods and statistics.
+The same is true for linguistics.
+However, when I was a university student, I felt a sense of unease when I was told point-blank, "Linguistics has these analytical protocols, so master them first."
 I couldn't shake the question, "Is that analytical method really correct?"
-Therefore, when I teach, I concentrate on conveying the appeal of linguistics through familiar experiences, keeping the analytical conventions hidden in the background.
+Therefore, when I teach, I focus on conveying the charm of linguistics through familiar experiences, keeping the analytical protocols hidden in the background.

-In this book, too, I have tried to tell most of the stories starting from my own experiences.
-When I visited my wife's family home to give my marriage greetings, I relieved my tension by being enchanted by her parents' nasalized 'g' sounds (bidakuon), thinking, "What lovely nasalized g-sounds."
-An episode titled "Behind the Scenes of Going Viral," where I gained inspiration when a maid threw a napkin at me while I was researching maid names.
-"Shigeto Kawahara, the Straw Millionaire," where that research on maid names unexpectedly led to a collaboration with a professional rapper.
-"Who are you?", the back story of my meeting with Yoichi Kitayama, which was a surprise even to me.
-"The Problem of Ambiguous Japanese," where I talk about the ambiguity of language based on the memory of a misunderstanding when I mistook my daughter's comment "moeshinu" (burning to death) for "moeshinu" (dying of cuteness).
+In this book as well, I have told most of the stories starting from my own experiences.
+There is the time I visited my wife's parents' home to ask for their blessing for our marriage, where I eased my nerves by being captivated by their nasalized 'g' sounds: "What lovely bidakuon you have."
+There is the episode "Behind the Buzz," where I gained inspiration after a maid threw a napkin at me while I was researching maid names.
+There is "Shigeto Kawahara, the Straw Millionaire," about how that research on maid names unexpectedly led to a collaboration with a professional rapper.
+There is the back story of my meeting with Yoichi Kitayama, which was a surprise even to me: "Who on earth are you?"
+And "The Problem of Ambiguous Japanese," where I discuss the ambiguity of language based on a memory of a misunderstanding with my daughter, where I mistook her saying "moeshinu" (burning to death) for "moeshinu" (dying of cuteness/infatuation).

-I also dealt with issues touched upon in my past works, such as a project targeting ALS patients to save their voices and a project to translate misinformation about the new coronavirus into multiple languages.
-However, in this book, I wrote from a very personal perspective about what thoughts I had while being involved in them, what I felt, and what I learned.
-Before I knew it, a book was completed that analyzed all sorts of things using the analytical conventions of linguistics as a weapon.
-Precure, maids, Pokémon, Japanese rap, child-rearing—anything goes.
-Since we live our lives using language every day, it was only natural that it became "anything goes."
-Through the writing of this book, I was able to reaffirm that using the etiquette of linguistics brings the precision of human language to light.
-I might have been saying to my university-age self, "The etiquette you are learning now is this useful."
+I also covered issues mentioned in my previous works, such as a project to save the voices of ALS patients and a project to translate misinformation about COVID-19 into multiple languages.
+However, in this book, I wrote about my thoughts on being involved in them, what I felt, and what I learned from a very personal perspective.
+Before I knew it, I had completed a book that analyzes all sorts of things using the analytical protocols of linguistics as a weapon.
+Precure, maids, Pokémon, Japanese rap, parenting—anything goes.
+Since we live our lives using language every day, it was only natural that it became an "anything goes" situation.
+Through writing this book, I was able to reaffirm that using the etiquette of linguistics brings the precision of human language to light.
+Perhaps I was speaking to my university-aged self, saying, "The protocols you are learning now are actually this useful."